Teaching Beyond the Gender Binary in the University Classroom

 Discussing this language outside of a “hot moment” allows students to learn about issues of gender identity and expression without activating defensive reactions.
 Moreover, it may head off potential conflict by having students engage in these important conversations before a breakdown of understanding occurs.

 When hot moments do arise, it is not advisable to avoid difficult or uncomfortable conversations.
-While it may feel awkward to stop and correct your (or a students’) pronoun usage, failing to act is a personal affront (and a violent act) against gender non-conforming individuals.
+While it may feel awkward to stop and correct your (or a students’) pronoun usage, failing to act is a personal affront against gender non-conforming individuals since it disrespects, excludes, or erases their identity.

 Remember, students will naturally look to you for cues about the importance of gender-inclusivity owing to your role as a leader in the classroom.
 Be mindful of the verbal (and non-verbal) messages you send.
 If you are consistent in using students’ requested names and pronouns, in most cases students will follow your lead and exert a similar level of effort in respecting their peers’ gender identity and expression.